arijit-s98/Frontend-Web-Development/README.md

 # Frontend-Development with AlgoCamp
-Includes Projects using HTML, CSS, Javascript.
+Includes Projects using HTML, CSS.